 On a quarterly basis, the Company revalued the un-issued shares to the closing price of the stock on the later of the date the shares were mailed or the last day of the quarter.
-During the six months ended December 31, 2005 and 2004, the Company received a benefit of \$1,205 and \$1,754, respectively, related to the revaluation of the 1.2 million shares of the Company's common stock that were issued in November 2004 and September 2005.
-During the three months ended December 31, 2004, the Company received a benefit of \$734.
+During the nine months ended March 31, 2006 and 2005, the Company received a benefit of \$1,205 and \$2,609, respectively, related to the revaluation of the 1.2 million shares of the Company's common stock that were issued in November 2004 and September 2005.
+During the three months ended March 31, 2005, the Company received a benefit of \$855.

 The Shareholder Derivative Actions.
 Between March and August 2003, four shareholder derivative actions were filed by certain shareholders of the Company against various present and past officers and directors of the Company and against Ernst & Young.
-The complaints asserted allegations similar to those asserted in an SEC complaint described in the Company's Annual Report on Form 10-K for the year ended June 30, 2005 and the shareholders' class action described above and also alleged that the defendant directors and officers violated their fiduciary duties to the Company by causing or allowing the Company to recognize revenue in violation of generally accepted accounting principles ("GAAP") and to issue materially misstated financial statements and that Ernst & Young breached its professional responsibilities to the Company and acted in violation of GAAP by failing to identify or prevent the alleged revenue recognition violations and by issuing unqualified audit opinions with respect to the Company's Board of Directors appointed a special litigation committee of independent directors to evaluate the claims.
+The complaints asserted allegations similar to those asserted in an SEC complaint described in the Company's Annual Report on Form 10-K for the year ended June 30, 2005 and the shareholders' class action described above and also alleged that the defendant directors and officers violated their fiduciary duties to the Company by causing or allowing the Company to recognize revenue in violation of generally accepted accounting principles ("GAAP") and to issue materially misstated financial statements and that Ernst & Young breached its professional responsibilities to the Company and acted in violation of GAAP by failing to identify or prevent the alleged revenue recognition violations and by issuing unqualified audit opinions with respect to the Company's fiscal 2002 and 2001 financial statements.
+One of these actions was dismissed without prejudice on June 13, 2003.
+As to the other three actions, the Company's Board of Directors appointed a special litigation committee of independent directors to evaluate the claims made by these shareholders.
 That committee determined that the maintenance of the derivative proceedings against the individual defendants was not in the best interest of the Company.
 Accordingly, on December 12, 2003, the Company moved to dismiss those claims.
-In March 2004, the Company's motions were granted and the derivative claims were dismissed with prejudice as to all defendants except Ernst & Young.
+In March 2004, the Company's motions to dismiss those claims were granted and the derivative claims were dismissed with prejudice as to all defendants except Ernst & Young.
 The Company was substituted as the plaintiff in the action and is now pursuing in its own name the claims against Ernst & Young.